Jicama (also called yambean) is a type of bulbous root vegetable that many people describe as being a cross between an apple and a turnip.

-Jicama (which has the plant species name Pachyrhizus erosus) is composed of about 86 percent to 90 percent water, so it’s naturally low in calories, natural sugars and starch — and, therefore, it has a low score on the glycemic index.
+Jicama (which has the plant species name Pachyrhizus erosus) is composed of about 86 percent to 90 percent water, so it’s naturally low in calories, natural sugars and starch — and, therefore, it has a low score on the glycemic index and fits most diets, including the vegan, Paleo and the ketogenic diet plan.
 It’s also a good source of immune system-boosting nutrients such as vitamin C, magnesium, potassium and fiber.

 A one-cup serving of sliced raw jicama (pronounced hee-cama) has about:

 - 2 milligrams vitamin C (40 percent DV)